 Having external water bottle pockets and an internal padded laptop sleeve are two common day bag travel pack features that you might want to consider.

 Another trait of a good day pack travel bag is an anti-theft design.
 Unfortunately, some of the most popular cities in the world (like Barcelona, Rome and Ho Chi Minh City) are crawling with pickpocketing thieves that target tourists.

 Top anti-theft elements include RFID blocking panels and slash-resistant straps, which are useful in cities where theft runs rampant.
 That said, zipped bags (or zippered compartments) should be used in any city as a way to ensure pickpockets don’t get their sticky fingers on your belongings and valuables.

 Keep in mind that money, credit cards, wallets and cell phones should never be kept in an open area or outside, unzipped pockets (which are better used for water bottles and guidebooks); not only can they be snagged by opportunistic thieves, but they could simply fall out of your bag.

 Durable and Water-Resistant Daypack

 The best daypacks for travel are made with quality materials and craftsmanship.
-Ideally, your day pack travel bag will be constructed with durable fabrics designed to withstand inclement weather conditions.
+Ideally, your day pack travel bag will be constructed with durable fabrics (like ripstop nylon) designed to withstand inclement weather conditions.
 Additionally, the material should be stain-resistant – and it also helps if it is washable.